soggybag/js-react-native-q4/05-redux/README.md

 ## The problem

-Typically uour apps use two way communication.
+Typically our apps use two way communication.
 This creates a complex mashup that invites problems as apps grow in complexity.

 ![image-1.png](image-1.png)